 Step 1.
-Right-click on "This PC/My Computer", select "Manage" and enter Disk Management.
+Right-click on "This PC/My Computer", select "Manage", and enter Disk Management.

 Step 2.
 Right-click on the disk which is showing as "Not Initialized" and select "Initialize Disk".

 Step 3.
-Choose the desired partition style for the selected disk - MBR or GPT, click "OK" to confirm.
+Choose the desired partition style for the selected disk - MBR or GPT, and click "OK" to confirm.